Kiekulkunya/FSI_Worst_20_and_Watch_List/README.md

 This repository contains data and analysis related to global financial stability.

 ## Global Financial Stability Index
+# Global Financial Stability

+This repository contains data and analysis related to global financial stability.

+## Global Financial Stability Index

+You can download the `Global_FIN_Blue.html` file from the following link:

 You can download the `Global_FIN_Blue.html` file from the following link: